heshan123vitharana/Final-project/README.md

      npm install
      ```

-   * Create a `.env` file in the `backend` directory and add your PostgreSQL database connection details.
+   * Create a `.env` file in the `backend` directory and add your MySQL database connection details.
 It should look like this:

      ```env
-     DB_USER=your_postgres_username
+     DB_USER=your_mysql_username
      DB_HOST=localhost
      DB_DATABASE=your_database_name
-     DB_PASSWORD=your_postgres_password
+     DB_PASSWORD=your_mysql_password
-     DB_PORT=5432
+     DB_PORT=3306
      PORT=5000
      ```

-   * Set up your PostgreSQL database.
+   * Set up your MySQL database.
 You can use the `.sql` files in the `backend` directory to create the necessary tables and add sample data.
    * Start the backend server:

      ```bash